line72/usbmdistros/website/content/products/revenge-triumph.genocide.antichrist.md

 ## CD
 * Purchase from [Metal To The Core 1986](https://metaltothecore1986.com/shop/revenge-triumph-genocide-antichrist-cd/) for $13.00
-* Purchase from [Meteor Gem](https://meteor-gem.com/products/revenge-triumph-genocide-antichrist-cd) for $15.00 :: Digipak 2020
+* Purchase from [Meteor Gem](https://meteor-gem.com/products/revenge-triumph-genocide-antichrist-cd) for $15.00 :: Jewel Case 2020